jnstockley/jnstockley.github.io/index.md

 Currently I am a high school student in the suburbs of Chiago Illinois.
 I am currently a Senior.
 I have also been accepted to and am going to be enrolled at the University of Iowa this fall.
 At the University of Iowa I will be studying [Computer Science.](https://cs.uiowa.edu/) After my time I at the University of Iowa I plan on being a Computer Scientist or a Sotware Engingeer.

+### Extracurricular  Activites
+I was apart of the Cross Country team at my high school during my Sophmore and Junior year.
+I decided not to join my Senior year because I didn't like running but I should have join becuase I loved being apart of a team.
+I averaged about 10-15 hours a week with Cross Country.
+I also have a part-time job at a local grocery store as a Cashier.
+I started off as a Bagger and then got pormoted after 3 months of working there.
+I average about 15-20 hours per week at my job.

 ### Languages I Know
 - HTML (I know not really a programming laguage)